CEI-lab/ece3400-2017/docs/schedule.md

 Week 14:
 * *Work on final system*
-* Nov 20th, Mon: In-class assessment of websites.
-Deadline @8am: The websites will be graded for contents on milestone 4
+* Nov 20th, Mon: In-class assessment of websites
 * Nov 22nd, Wed: Thanksgiving recess
 * Nov 24th, Fri: Thanksgiving recess
+* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 4.

 Week 15:
 * *Work on final system*